 By virtue of fate and design this time, I had to move.
-We changed city.
+We changed the city.
 No, my dream stayed.
 This time surer than ever.
 My student’s love and leader’s confidence were fodder enough for this prosperity that I was envisioning with my eyes open.

-New city brought in queerer challenges.
+The new city brought in queerer challenges.
 I needed to prove myself through a demo lesson after the interview to the HOD (metropolitan city brought in more professional terminology).
 Many years had lapsed.
 Education was evolving.
 Excited I was to be tested for my skills.
 This success would guarantee my progress.
 Lo!
 I was asked to wait outside the Principal's office, who was also the owner of the very impressive school.
 With a strange stiff look on the school owner, leader’s face, I was offered the job.

 I was asked to fill in the form and complete the formalities at the reception.
-As I came out the excited of the Principal’s office, observer HOD patted me and said I was very good.
+As I came out the excitement of the Principal’s office, observer HOD patted me and said I was very good.
 Children loved me.
 The silent thought that flashed was, Oh! but the school head did not say a word.

 I was called again and asked to deposit my original certificates with the school, for which I wouldn’t even get a receipt.
-In a perplexed state I refused to do so and left the office.
+In a perplexed state, I refused to do so and left the office.
 My racing mind was sad but said what an insecure leader.

 Two days later I joined another big name (in a metro there is all in a name and fame, intentional pun).
 My first day and I was welcomed by a smiling open armed school principal at the gate who was receiving students from the bus.
 I was asked how my drive was, if I had I found someone to carpool, and also was introduced to the mentor and my students.